trunk-io/docs/merge/configuration.md

 Configure how many PRs may test in parallel.
 A larger number may increase throughput, since more PRs are tested in parallel, but at the expense of CI, since more jobs are running in parallel.

 {% hint style="info" %}
 If your testing workload contains some flaky tests, a deeper queue (i.e. a higher concurrency) may struggle.
 We strongly suggest you take a look into our MergeGraph offering to reduce the average depth of your merging solution.
-Please contact us at [Slack](slack.trunk.io), or via [email](support@trunk.io), and we're happy to help!
+Please contact us at [Slack](https://slack.trunk.io), and we're happy to help!
 {% endhint %}

 For example, assuming a concurrency of 3: